 Students in the UW Danforth Educational Leadership Program are eligible for a number of special scholarships and other forms of financial assistance.
-The scholarship application for the 2018–2019 academic year will be available in June 2018.
+Those interested in applying for a scholarship for the 2019–2020 academic year should fill out the application form.

 The Kreielsheimer Endowment for Seattle School Principals and Leaders provides fellowship awards to students in the Danforth Education Leadership Program.
 Students must be currently working in Seattle Public Schools and plan to complete their internship in Seattle as well.
 Selection is based on academic merit and recommendations from Seattle School districts, the Danforth program director and the Danforth admissions committee.